Rolling coal: Massachusetts

 "No person operating a diesel-powered vehicle shall intentionally release significant quantities of soot, smoke, or other particulate emissions into the air, onto roadways or other vehicles in a manner that obstructs or obscures another person's view of the roadway, other users of the roadway, or a traffic control device or otherwise creates a hazard to a driver."

 New Jersey

+No person shall retrofit any diesel-powered vehicle with any device, smoke stack (i.e., hood stack or bed stack), or other equipment which enhances the vehicle's capacity to emit soot, smoke, or other particulate emissions, or shall purposely release significant quantities of soot, smoke, or other particulate emissions into the air and onto roadways and other vehicles while operating the vehicle, colloquially referred to as "coal rolling."

 New Jersey Department of Environmental Protection regulations also prohibit "smoking vehicles", and the department has a reporting hotline.

 North Carolina

 In 2016, a question to the Western North Carolina Air Quality Director about "rolling coal" referenced state law.
-Vehicles driven on a highway must have equipment to prevent "annoying smoke and smoke screens".
+Vehicles driven on a highway must have equipment to prevent "annoying smoke and smoke screens."
 During any mode of operation, diesel-powered vehicles cannot emit for longer than five consecutive seconds visible contaminants darker than a specific density.

 Texas

 The Texas Commission on Environmental Quality (TCEQ) decommissioned its state-wide smoking vehicle reporting program.
 Reports on smoking vehicles can still be made through the North Central Texas Regional Smoking Vehicle Program in the Dallas–Fort Worth area, which includes Collin, Dallas, Denton, Ellis, Erath, Hood, Hunt, Johnson, Kaufman, Navarro, Palo Pinto, Parker, Rockwall, Somervell, Tarrant, and Wise counties.